Our rating: 4/5

 If you’re looking to build an e-store specifically, you should most likely stick to the Commerce pricing plans from the website builder, but you can also get by with the Business plan, especially when you’re just starting out.

-If you’re looking to create more website-based content, however, you should consider sticking to the Personal plan or the Business pricing plan.
+However, if you’re looking to create more website-based content, you should consider sticking to the Personal plan or the Business pricing plan.
 The Personal plan is plenty if you’re not planning to sell anything at all (or if you want to do it through a different website).

-However, while the Business plan is slightly more expensive than the personal plan – starting at $6 more per month – it gives you the opportunity to run an e-store on the side while still maintaining one standard website.
+However, while the Business plan is slightly more expensive than the personal plan – starting at $6 more per month – it allows you to run an e-store on the side while still maintaining one standard website.

 Internet Commerce Plans

 If you’re going to be primarily using your website as an e-store, then you should subscribe to either the Basic or the Advanced eCommerce plan.
-While these are the highest-priced plans, keep in mind that the Business plan, which is cheaper, also takes 3% of all payments made on your website.
+While these are the highest-priced plans, keep in mind that the cheaper Business plan also takes 3% of all payments made on your website.

-As such, if you’re selling a high volume of product (or high-priced goods), you’ll eventually hit a place where subscribing to one of the eCommerce plans will save you money.
+As such, if you’re selling a high volume of products (or high-priced goods), you’ll eventually hit a place where subscribing to one of the eCommerce plans will save you money.